- Oxford History of Western Music

 - Artemis: Primary Sources

-Combines Eighteenth Century Collections Online and Nineteenth Century Collections Online.
+Combines Eighteenth Century Collections Online, Nineteenth Century Collections Online, and Making of the Modern World.
 Allows analysis of content using frequency and term-relationship tools.

 - Books and Authors